Pilhyeon/Awesome-Weakly-Supervised-Temporal-Action-Localization/README.md

 ## Feedback

-If you have any suggestions for this repository or find missing papers, please feel free to contact me.
+If you have any suggestions or find missing papers, please feel free to contact me.

 - [e-mail](mailto:lph1114@yonsei.ac.kr)
 - [pull request](https://github.com/Pilhyeon/weakly-supervised-temporal-action-localization/pulls)